0x4447/0x4447_product_s3_email/README.md

 # 0x4447-Product-S3-Email

-This stack is for those that want a free way to receive and send emails for their custom domains.
-Ideal when it is not worth paying a on-line service to have an email that you are going to use sporadically, could care less about all the added features.
-Ideal for:
+This stack is for those that want a free way to receive and send emails for their custom domains with the additional benefit of being able to organize the incoming emails with a simple `+` character.
+This stack is deal for:

 - individuals that have some technical skills,
-- test emails for developer,
+- developers that need test emails.
-- or organizations that want to give emails to thousands of employees at scale (they need to build their own UI).
+- or organizations that want to give emails to thousands of employees at scale (you'll need to build your own UI).

+In addition, this solution will help you organize your emails in a way never seen before thanks to this two features:

+### Organizing with a +

+You can organize your emails with the `+` character.
+For example: when you sign up for on-line services you could write the following email: social+facebook@example.com, or social+instagram@example.com, or social+linkedin@example.com.
+By doing so all your social emails will be grouped in the `social` folder.
+The possibilities are endless.

+### Endless email addresses.

+Once you add and confirm your domain with SES you can put in front of the `@` any sting you want (that conform with the email address standard).
+This means you have endless email addresses to organize your life however you want.
+And on top of that, with the `+` character you'll never need to crated tedious filters to organize your emails or pay unnecessary money for something so basic like an inbox.

 > Just receive and send email with some skills.